 Platelet Rich Plasma (PRP) is an effective and natural skin rejuvenation therapy which harnesses the power of your own blood plasma to stimulate growth factors within the skin responsible for healing and collagen and elastin production.
 Studies have shown it has good results in reducing melasma.

 Injectable tranexamic acid (TXA) is a safe and efficacious option for melasma.
 Tranexamic acid is injected locally into affected areas, gradually lightening discolouration and evening skin tone.
-It is suitable in all skin types and may be combined with other treatments to amplify results.
-TXA may also be taken orally for limited periods of time to improve melasma.
+It is suitable for all skin types and may be combined with other treatments to amplify results.
+TXA may also be taken orally for limited periods to improve melasma.

 Lasers should be used with extreme caution in the treatment of melasma.
-Intense Pulse Light (IPL) and Fraxel may even cause an increase pigmentation in the long term.
-Pico laser is a safer option, utilising low energy and minimising heat, even then a strict topical treatment regimen is still needed to prevent reoccurrence or a flare up.
+Intense Pulse Light (IPL) and Fraxel may even cause an increase in pigmentation in the long term.
+Pico laser is a safer option, utilising low energy and minimising heat, even then a strict topical treatment regimen is still needed to prevent reoccurrence or a flare-up.